arranf/deck-codes/README.md

 # deckcodes
-A Rust library for encoding and decoding Hearthstone deck codes
+A Rust library for encoding and decoding Hearthstone deck codes.